Ffin y Parc Gallery

 The National Library of Wales houses a number of exhibition spaces, including the Gregynog Gallery, which can boast the accolade of being Wales’ largest gallery, and Hengwrt, a purpose built space to show pre-1800 items.
 These amazing spaces enable the Library to showcase the collections in a contemporary, relevant and imaginative way and to share the treasures with the audience.
 The Library hosts permanent and temporary exhibitions.
 Through displaying and interpreting a variety of items, the Library aims to reflect its collections and the cultural heritage of Wales.

-Situated in a converted Wesleyan Chapel in the historic town that housed the Welsh Parliament of the 15th century, MOMA Machynlleth's impressive permanent collection features work by artists of the 20th century onwards.
+MOMA Machynlleth is situated in a converted Wesleyan Chapel in the historic town that housed the Welsh Parliament of the 15th century.
+The gallery's impressive permanent collection features work by artists of the 20th century onwards.

 White Lion Street Gallery, Tenby